There are no affiliate links on PagePipe.

 - It’s free.
 No annual renewal fees.

 - It has longevity of at least 5 years of free updates – maybe longer.
 A team of hundreds and a billion-dollar company support it.
 Not a few.
 Hundreds.

-- It’s faster that feature-rich paid themes.
+- It’s faster than feature-rich paid themes.
 Always under 50 milliseconds load time.

 2Add plugins that aren’t multipurpose.
 Avoid popular plugins.
 Use instead discrete plugins.
 Best case, discrete plugins only have one function and no settings.
 It takes several plugins to match the features of a multifunction integrated plugin.
 But many discrete plugins still load much faster than a single heavy plugin.
 How much faster?
 At least, 10 times faster.